NicolasOng/BlockchainSimulation/README.md

 # Blockchain Node

-This was a project to build a blockchain node in Python for CMPT471.
+This was a project to simulate a blockchain protocol in Python for CMPT471.

 ## The Required Environment